 Prof. Bret Smith

-Associate Director of University College & Direct of Interdisciplinary Studies
+Associate Director of University College & Director of Interdisciplinary Studies

 The Interdisciplinary Studies Undergraduate Degree Program allows students to create new interdisciplinary programs of study that lead to a Bachelor of Science degree.
 Students can draw from the many different areas of study available to create a degree not otherwise available.